-- ownership within the immediate family unit or co-ownership of a Kennel Union-registered dog You should own or co-own at least one KUSA-registered dog.
-The dog may be in your name as owner or co-owner, or the dog may be registered to a member or members of your immediate family unit (definition: father, mother, brother, sister, spouse, long-term partner) - exhibition of a Kennel Union-registered dog to breed Championship You should show at least one KUSA-registered dog to its breed Championship, which implies exhibition from the dog's first entry into the ring until the award of the final CC.
-You must own or co-own the dog within the immediate family unit as defined above.
-The exhibition of a dog once or twice during its succession to Championship as a part-time handler will not count. - exhibition of a Kennel Union-registered dog at Championship level If you own and exhibit a popular breed where making the dog up as a Champion is a long and difficult process, you will be considered if you can prove sufficient involvement in showing at Championship level with moderate success. - breeding within the immediate family unit or co-breeding of a Kennel Union-registered litter.
-It is strongly advised that a judge needs to have served as a breeder or co-breeder within the immediate family unit (see definition above) of at least one litter in order to experience selection of breeding partners, the animal husbandry involved, and observation of the development from neonate to full-grown adult/Champion. - ring stewardship at Championship and/or non-Championship shows Over and above the ring-stewardship modules you will be expected to complete during the learning programme, it is highly recommended that you also add this type of experience in support of your application. - participation in Child, Junior or Open Showmanship competition Although not a prerequisite, Showmanship competition is a valuable experience.
-If you would also like to become a Junior Showmanship Judge, this experience will prove invaluable. - membership of a KUSA-affiliated breed or group Club Membership of a breed or group Club and involvement in its activities proves your dedication and interest in show-holding Clubs and their activities, which is recommended. - ringcraft and/or socialisation training Whether you attend these classes as a handler or a trainer, this kind of experience is very valuable, especially in terms of observing how dogs at different maturity and behaviour levels conduct themselves in the ring.
-It also teaches the learner judge how to spot clever handling tricks that may be used to hide faults. - Club administration, committee work, etc Becoming involved in Club committee work proves your commitment and dedication to dog sport and is a highly recommended contribution to the community. - show organisation Experience gained in organising shows in invaluable and offers insight and understanding in your role as judge when things fall apart. - any other Kennel Union-approved canine activity Experience in any other dog-related activity may also be noted in support of your application.
+- ownership within the immediate family unit or co-ownership of a Kennel Union-registered dog You should have owned or co-owned at least one KUSA-registered dog.
+The dog may be in your name as owner or co-owner, or the dog may be registered to a member or members of your immediate family unit (definition: father, mother, brother, sister, spouse, long-term partner) - exhibition of a Kennel Union-registered dog to breed championship You should have shown at least one KUSA-registered dog to its breed championship, which implies exhibition from the dog's first entry into the ring until the award of the final CC.
+This ownership or co-ownership applies within the immediate family unit as defined above.
+The exhibition of a dog once or twice during its succession to championship as a part-time handler will not count. - exhibition of a Kennel Union-registered dog at championship level If you own and exhibit a popular breed where making the dog up as a champion is a long and difficult process, you will be considered if you can prove sufficient involvement in showing at championship level with moderate success. - breeding within the immediate family unit or co-breeding of a Kennel Union-registered litter It is strongly advised that a Judge needs to have served as a breeder or co-breeder within the immediate family unit (see definition above) of at least one litter in order to experience selection of breeding partners, the animal husbandry involved, and observation of the development from neonate to full-grown adult/champion. - ring stewardship at Championship and/or Non-championship shows Over and above the ringstewardship modules you will be expected to complete during the training courses, it is highly recommended that you also add this type of experience in support of your application. - participation in child, junior or open showmanship competition Although not a prerequisite, showmanship competition is a valuable experience.
+If you would also like to become a Junior Showmanship Judge, this experience will prove invaluable. - membership of a KUSA-affiliated Breed or Group Club Membership of a breed or group club and involvement in its activities proves your dedication and interest in show-holding clubs and their activities, which is recommended. - ringcraft and/or socialisation training Whether you attend these classes as a handler or a trainer, this kind of experience is very valuable, especially in terms of observing how dogs at different maturity and behaviour levels conduct themselves in the ring.
+It also teaches the learner Judge how to spot clever handling tricks that may be used to hide faults. - club administration, committee work, etc Becoming involved in club committee work proves your commitment and dedication to dog sport and is a highly recommended contribution to the community. - show organisation Experience gained in organising shows in invaluable and offers insight and understanding in your role as Judge when things fall apart. - any other Kennel Union-approved canine activity Experience in any other dog-related activity may also be noted in support of your application.